AmirahAlmani/project-2/README.md

 ## Overview:

-Book website is a website represent books in different fields and show the Best Sellers , also add new books and add to favorite to save it in same list.
+Book website is a website show books in different fields and show the Best Sellers , also add new books and add to favorite to save it in same list.

 ## List of technologies used in this project: